sl8r000/carried-interests/_posts/2016-04-11-bayes-and-ml.md

 So, in a typical regression scenario, we'd train using the `sample_*` variables as our predictors and the `true_value` variable as the thing we're trying to predict.

 But the catch in this case is that in this case, we have statistics on our side too.
 We know that `true_value` came from a Gamma(1,1) distribution.
 This means that we **know** what the best estimator for `true_value` is already.
-That is, **the best thing our ML model can do is learn to take the average of the three samples**.

-Not only that, though: **We also have a lower bound on the error our model is bound to make**.
 Specifically, let M be the mean of our three samples.
-Then the distribution for `true_value` is Gamma(1+3xM, 4).
+Then the distribution for `true_value` is Gamma(1+3M, 4).
 (We know this because of a [conjugate prior](https://en.wikipedia.org/wiki/Conjugate_prior) relationship.)
+So the best thing our ML model could do is predict the mode of Gamma(1+3M, 4), which is just 3M/4.
+Let's say that again: **the best thing our ML model can do is learn to take the average of the three samples, and multiply it by 3/4**.

-Here's a little code to show that: We'll take all the rows where the samples sum to 10, and show that the `true_value` variable has to follow a Gamma(11, 4) distribution.
+Here's a little code, by the way, to see that Gamma(1+3M,4) is our posterior: We'll take all the rows where the samples sum to 10, and show that the `true_value` variable has to follow a Gamma(11, 4) distribution.
 (Scipy uses a different convention, so you'll see Gamma(11, 1/4) below.)

 ```
 sns.kdeplot(np.array(df[df.sample_0 + df.sample_1 + df.sample_2 == 10].true_value))